The making and success of the Truth About Reading Documentary

 • Why was Paul Thomas in the film?

-• After several interviews, Nick asked for some people who were critics of the Science of Reading movement who would be willing to be interviewed for the film in order to have input from that perspective.
+• After several interviews, Nick asked for some people who were critics of the Science of Reading movement who would be willing to be interviewed for the film so that there would be input from that perspective.
 Paul Thomas and Sam Bommarito were the only two who agreed to be filmed.

 • Is the instruction with David Chalk real?